 Meals on Wheels: We are delivering 7 meals per week, the delivery schedule is three times per week (2 meals on Mondays, 2 meals on Wednesdays, and 3 meals on Fridays).

 Congregate Meals: Changed to delivery service similar to Meals on Wheels.
-Serving 7 meals per week, the delivery schedule is two times per week (three times per week (2 meals on Mondays, 2 meals on Wednesdays, and 3 meals on Fridays).
+Serving 7 meals per week, the delivery schedule is three times per week (2 meals on Mondays, 2 meals on Wednesdays, and 3 meals on Fridays).

 The 8 To Go Paratransit Shuttle: The shuttle is currently operating on Mondays, Tuesdays, and Thursdays from 9:00 AM - 12:30PM and 1:30PM - 5:00 PM.
 However, we are limiting rides to only one passenger in the vehicle at a time and are sanitizing the van more frequently.
 Additionally, we are asking riders to limit rides to medical appointments and grocery store visits only.

-City Park Play Areas: Play areas at City parks are closed due to the COVID-19 virus.
-The parks themselves will remain open, and residents are encouraged to get outside and walk, bike, jog or hike while maintaining safe social distances.
+City Park Play Areas: The Playgrounds and parks remain open, and residents are encouraged to get outside and walk, bike, jog or hike while maintaining safe social distances.
 In order to limit potential transmission of the coronavirus it is essential that appropriate social distancing (6 feet of space between individuals) is maintained and everyone is wearing a mask.